-A rigorous approach to assist the financial control of the revenue budget has been in place for 2019/20.
-This has been supported by monthly monitoring to Directorate Management Teams and the Executive Management Team, and quarterly reporting of the financial position to Cabinet.
-The information available via the Agresso ledger system has encouraged budget managers to use this management tool to manage their resources more effectively.
-Additional improvements and use of new functionality were available during most of the financial year and more development of these tools are planned in the coming years to encourage more autonomy for budget managers and improve the quality of the information further.
+Officers worked with the Financial Services team to ensure a robust budget monitoring process existed throughout 2020/21.
+This is a vital collaboration to assist the financial control of the revenue budget.
+As in previous years, this has been supported by monthly monitoring to Directorate Management Teams and the Executive Management Team, and quarterly reporting of the financial position to Cabinet.
+The information available via the Agresso ledger system has further developed to encourage budget managers to use this management tool to manage their resources more effectively.
+Developments to further improve budget manager engagement are planned in the coming years to encourage more autonomy for budget managers and improve the quality of the information they have access to.

-The Council reported an overspend of £0.621 million in 2019/20.
 The table below details the Directorate year end positions against approved budget.
-Given the funding pressures facing the Council, it is critical that we continue to monitor our financial performance and maintain quality services for our residents and achieve the level of savings that are needed in the next financial year.
-The Council's financial strategy is to generate additional growth income through various projects, securing external funding in addition to continually improving efficiency and effectiveness to produce savings and reduce costs.
+Given the pressures facing the Council, it is critical that we continue to monitor our financial performance and maintain quality services for our residents and work within our budget allocations in the next financial year.

 The Council's original revenue budget with actual expenditure is summarised below.
-The overall overspend has been funded through a corporate reserve: